annameliksetian/annameliksetian.github.io/index.md

 **Bilingualism Matters - current projects organised by the Kraków Branch**.
 The Spring/Summer Institute-wide Poster Session (SIPS), Kraków, Poland, June 27, 2025 (poster presentation).

-**Does language proximity modulate language co-activation and domain-general control in multilinguals?**.
-The 15th International Symposium on Bilingualism (ISB15), San-Sebastian, Spain, June 9 – 13, 2025 (talk).
+**Does language proximity modulate language co-activation and domain-general control in multilinguals?** The 15th International Symposium on Bilingualism (ISB15), San-Sebastian, Spain, June 9 – 13, 2025 (talk).

 **Exploring the role of language proximity in language and domain-general control in multilinguals**.
 Adaptations to Multilingualism and the Role of Linguistic Proximity (ATOM), Barcelona, Spain, February 13 – 14, 2025 (talk).

 ### 2024
-**How does the presence of cognates impact the engagement of language control?**.
-Highlights in the Language Sciences Conference (HILS), Nijmegen, the Netherlands, July 8 – 11, 2024 (poster preparation).
+**How does the presence of cognates impact the engagement of language control?** Highlights in the Language Sciences Conference (HILS), Nijmegen, the Netherlands, July 8 – 11, 2024 (poster preparation).

 **Deciphering Unfamiliar Languages: Mutual Intelligibility of Czech, Russian, and Spanish in Relation to Polish**.
 The Spring/Summer Institute-wide Poster Session (SIPS), Kraków, Poland, June 14, 2024 (poster presentation).